informedcitizenry/z80DotNet/README.md

             xor a,a     ; The output is now 6 bytes in size
 ```
 ### Text processing and encoding
-In addition to integral values, z80DotNet can assembles text strings.
-All strings are enclosed in double-quotes.
-Escapes are not recognized, so embedded quotes must be "broken out":
+In addition to integral values, z80DotNet can assemble text.
+Text strings are enclosed in double quotes, character literals in single quotes.
+Escapes are not recognized, so embedded quotation marks must be "broken out" as separate operands:
 ```
 "He said, ",'"',"How are you?",'"'
 ```